AntonGue/Portfolio/README.md

 # Portfolio

 Welcome to my page, where you can find my coding work samples.
-All of these are OpenSource.
+All of these are free to use.

-##Content:
+#### Content:

-- Random Number Generator: I designed this for the purpose to generate one, or more code(s) which can be used for combination locks.
+- Random Number Generator: I designed this for the purpose to generate one or more numeric codes, which can be used for combination locks that have up to 5 digits.